publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch14/schII/m__us_usc_t8_s1621.md

         (3) an alien who is paroled into the United States under section 212(d)(5) of such Act \[[8 U.S.C.
 1182(d)(5)][/us/usc/t8/s1182/d/5]\] for less than one year,

-        is not eligible for any State or local public benefit (as defined in subsection (c) of this section).
+        is not eligible for any State or local public benefit (as defined in subsection (c)).

     (b) __Exceptions__

-    Subsection (a) of this section shall not apply with respect to the following State or local public benefits:
+    Subsection (a) shall not apply with respect to the following State or local public benefits:

         (1) Assistance for health care items and services that are necessary for the treatment of an emergency medical condition (as defined in [section 1396b(v)(3) of title 42][/us/usc/t42/s1396b/v/3]) of the alien involved and are not related to an organ transplant procedure.